Many frequently asked questions are answered in our guides:

-Houston Endowment makes grants to a wide variety of eligible organizations whose work drives our vision of a vibrant city where the opportunity to thrive is available to all.
-We primarily focus on the results that the organization expects to achieve and how well those goals align with our vision, mission and priorities.
-Our staff also gauges the applicant’s capacity to produce measurable, long-term impact.
+Houston Endowment makes grants to a wide variety of eligible organizations whose work advances our vision of a vibrant region where all have the opportunity to thrive.
+In deciding which organizations and/or concepts to fund, we focus on the results that the organization expects to achieve, and we gauge the applicant’s capacity to produce measurable, long-term impact.
 Learn more about our Focus Areas here.

-The foundation makes grants to organizations and projects serving greater Houston, including Harris County and its contiguous counties (Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery and Waller Counties).
+The foundation makes grants to organizations and projects benefiting the people of greater Houston, including Harris County and its contiguous counties (Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery and Waller Counties).

-No. As a private foundation, Houston Endowment is guided by IRS regulations that prohibit funding to individuals.
+No. As a private foundation, Houston Endowment is guided by IRS regulations that prohibit making grants to individuals.

 Houston Endowment is open to providing funding for appropriate administrative expenses related to relevant operations.
 We ask that any indirect costs be detailed in the proposed budget and explicitly discussed with the program officer.

-Reviews of pre-application materials generally take up to six weeks.
-Some proposals may take longer.
+Reviews of pre-application materials may take up to three months.

 Organizations submitting a full application will be asked to provide the organization’s most recent audited financials.
 If your organization does not have audited financial statements, you may submit your most recent unaudited financial statements.

-If you are invited to complete a full application, Houston Endowment staff has determined that your grant request is a potential fit with our funding priorities and we are interested in learning more.
+If you are invited to complete a full application, Houston Endowment staff members have determined that your idea may align with Houston Endowment’s current priorities, and we are interested in learning more.
 You will have the opportunity to talk with a program officer who will gather information about your organization and the specific grant request.
-Full grant requests are typically reviewed and discussed during program team meetings as we develop funding recommendations to present to our Board of Directors.
-An invitation to complete a full application does not guarantee funding.
-Given the high volume of requests and limited dollars available, Houston Endowment must make difficult choices among many worthy requests.
-Applicants should be aware that even strong proposals may not receive funding from the foundation.
+The program team will review submitted applications and present funding recommendations to the board of directors at one of the three grantmaking meetings each year, typically in February, June, and October.

-In order to protect the integrity of the grantmaking process, Houston Endowment respectfully requests that applicants and their representatives refrain from contacting Board members regarding pending grant requests.
-It is Houston Endowment’s policy that Board members refrain from participating in site visits or otherwise engaging with applicants or their representatives regarding pending requests.
-As always, we encourage potential or current applicants with questions to contact the Houston Endowment staff with any questions.
+In order to protect the integrity of the grantmaking process, Houston Endowment respectfully requests that applicants and their representatives refrain from contacting board members regarding pending or anticipated grant requests.
+It is Houston Endowment’s policy that board members refrain from participating in site visits or otherwise engaging with applicants or their representatives regarding pending or anticipated requests.
+Current applicants (those with full/invited applications pending) may contact Houston Endowment staff members with any questions.